 In recent years the effect of oil price fluctuations on the cost of road surfacing materials has been high, requiring continual review of the work scope of this activity.
-While additional funds have been available from Waka Kotahi, it is not always possible to source these due to restraints on the ability to raise the local share of funds.
+While additional funds have been available from NZTA (In comparison to the previous NLTP), it is not always possible to source these due to restraints on the ability to raise the local share of funds.
 The process has been generally managed by reducing scope in other activities to retain the overall work activities within the total budget.